1.1. Contact organisation

 National language: Indagine multiscopo "Aspetti della vita quotidiana"

-English: Multipurpose survey "Everyday life aspects"
+English: Multipurpose survey on everyday life aspects

 3.2.
 Classification system